kazdej123/10xCards2/.ai/auth-spec.md

 - `RegisterForm.tsx`:
   - Pola: email, hasło, potwierdzenie hasła.
   - Walidacja w locie (min. długość hasła 8, zgodność haseł, poprawny format email).
+  - Walidacja zgodności pola "hasło" z "potwierdzeniem hasła" przed wysłaniem.
   - Fetch POST do `/api/auth/register`.
 - `LoginForm.tsx`:
   - Pola: email, hasło.